 Factors that are not examined are the characteristics of the person in the job, including merit, long service, familiarity with work, volume of work performed, and initiative.

 A job is evaluated when it is established.
 A job can be re-evaluated when there are substantive changes to the duties and responsibilities, effort, working conditions and education, experience, and skills and abilities.

 RES provides municipalities who utilize our compensation services with advice and support in job evaluation and organizational structuring.
 This includes conducting job evaluations and providing advice and support to municipalities in the job evaluation process.
 Managers, unions or employees who have questions about job evaluations or classifications of positions should contact the human resources department in their municipality.

-RES is here to provide you with information, answer any
+Regional Employers Services is here to provide you with information, answer any

 questions you may have and assist your municipality with your